jlinoff/rsa_demo/README.md

 At this point Alice and Bob have communicated back forth.
 The messages are secure from observers that can only observe their communications.
 Unfortunately this does not mean that the messages are secure.

 ### Vulnerabilities
-Here are some of the tactics an attacker could employ to access their communications.
+Here are some of the tactics an attacker could employ to access communications between Alice and Bob.

 1. System hack: an attacker could access their computer systems and take their private key files.
 That would allow the attacker to decrypt all messages.
 2. MITM (man-in-the-middle) attach: An attacker could sit in the middle of the communications between Alice and Bob and spoof them.
 That means that when Alice talks to Bob, the attacker intercepts the communications from Alice and substitutes their (the attackers) public key in the message to Bob.
 When Bob responds he is using the attackers public key file to encrypt messages for Alice.
 When he sends the encrypted message back to Alice, the attacker intercepts it, decodes the message using their (the attackers private key), re-encrypts using Alice's original public key and then sends it to Alice.
 Thus, Alice and Bob see the same communication pattern as before _but their communications have been compromised_.
 And vice-versa for the reverse direction.